What is a basic phone?

 The term ‘basic phone’ (sometimes referred to as a brick phone) refers to a phone which can call and text, but doesn't provide internet access to the user.

-Increasingly, schools also specify no camera phones, to reduce safeguarding risks.
+Increasingly, schools also specify no camera phones, to reduce safeguarding risks for both pupils and teachers.

 Many schools define their own criteria or list of acceptable phones, however school policies tend to distinguish basic phones as those which do not enable a child to use internet enabled apps such as browsers, social media or group messaging, and no camera.
 A basic phone could be a feature phone (a 'brick' phone) combined with a no-data SIM card, for example.